junhuang7/ghost_escape_game/README.md

 # Digimon game alpha

-## Scripting and Logic Implementation
+## Scripting and Logic Implementation by Abdulrahman Althobaiti (AA)

 - Create a new script named AIAgentChase Script can be found in Assets > Scripts